Test Environment

 • for RHEL, CentOS Stream and Fedora based distributions

-• when testing on VM or Bare Metal, for container testing the setup is skipped
+• when testing on VM or Bare Metal, i.e. for container testing the setup is skipped

 Tag repository details: